striver619/tmux/README.md

 # could lookup, by press key 'v' and K(up)J(down)H(left)L(right) to choose your need,
 # by press key 'yy' to copy them
 ctrl - s {
+# use this shortcuts, you can also move your mouse to choose you need

 # by press key 'p' paste
 ctrl - s }